easyCZ/IVR-CW2/README.md

 The robot does not have any issues when approaching, entering and leaving the corner points of the world.
 This is due to the carefully selected value of distance threshold of 700 which allows it to stay in the middle the walls leaving enough room for maneuverability.

+In the case of a room with no obstacles, the robot has no issues running around.
+The image below shows the environment

 The robot would run into issues if the space required to 'park' the robot would be close to the width of the robot and the sensor distance threshold.
 A solution for this problem would to use sensors on the other side and 'verify' that the robot can possibly fit.

 ## 3.2 Obstacle Avoidance